 On the Argentinean side, the main players are San Carlos de Bariloche where the ski area, Catedral – the most European in appearance and culture – takes its name from the cathedral-like spires, Chapelco – reached via the idyllic little town of San Martín de los Andes, and Las Leñas, which has such challenging terrain that it’s been likened to the Chamonix of the southern hemisphere.

-In Las Leñas, the Marte (Mars) double-chair serves some of the most challenging recreational skiing in the Andes with more than two-thirds of the skiing designated advanced or expert.
+In Las Leñas, three hours south of Mendoza, the Marte (Mars) double-chair serves some of the most challenging recreational skiing in the Andes with more than two-thirds of the skiing designated advanced or expert.
 It’s well worth taking a guide to make sure you don’t stray into a couloir ending abruptly above a cliff face!
 The Marte chair feeds what amounts to a separate advanced ski area, with 40 chutes – some more challenging than others.
 It’s no place for beginners!

 One more exotic location you can visit is Cerro Castor (Beaver Hill) at the southern-most tip of Argentina, where what’s left of the Andes tumble lemming-like into the waters of Cape Horn.
-It’s a long way further south, so flying from Buenos Aires (1,470 miles) is the best bet.
+It’s a long way further south, so flying from Buenos Aires (2366km) is the best bet.